-There were no material changes in specified contractual commitments during the year.
+There were no material changes in specified contractual commitments during the period.

 The Company completes an ongoing review of its requirements for additional capital resources.
 In December, 2010, the Company received \$1.7M from SDTC for Plug-in Hybrid Electric Vehicle Battery Development and also raised Cdn \$5 million in consideration of a 6% secured promissory note and 500,000 common share purchase warrants exercisable for a period of 36 months.
 In August, 2011, the Company received another \$1.6 million from SDTC for Plug-in Hybrid Electric Vehicle Battery Development.
+During the quarter ended December 31, 2011, the Company received \$1.3 million from Hydro One and \$0.1 million from Manitoba Hydro.